Danash-Mahmood/Danash-Mahmood/README.md

 - Tools: Git, GitHub, VS Code, Intellij

 **What I'm currently doing**
--Working as a software developer at an AI start up -Primarily focusing on the web app and its associated back end -Using FlutterFlow and Firebase
+- Working as a software developer at an AI start up
+- Primarily focusing on the web app (FlutterFlow) and its associated back end (Firebase)

 🌟 **My Goals:**
 - Consolidate fudamentals and reach an intermediate level in all the languages I currently have exposure with